cruizba/Bike3S-documentation/docs/developers_guide.md

 The easiest option is to use the Ultimate Edition of IDEA since it is the only IDE from IntelliJ that allows having modules of different technologies in one project.
-Alternatively the free community edition of IDEA can be used to develop the Java part in IDEA and the frontend might be developed in a free webdevelopment-tailored editor like Atom or VS Code.
+Alternatively the free community edition of IDEA can be used to develop the Java part in IDEA and the frontend might be developed in a free web development-tailored editor like Atom or VS Code.

 ## Backend - Setup IDE